Bob (Tekken): Appearances

 Robert "Bob" Richards is introduced in Tekken 6 as an obese, yet fast and agile man.
 Bob, displeased with his lack of power, takes a special regimen to increase his weight, while retaining his speed.
 After becoming obese, Bob dubs himself as "the perfect combination of speed and weight."
 Bob enters the King of Iron Fist Tournament 6 to test his abilities, and prove his doubters wrong.
 His Tekken 6 ending shows him becoming much slimmer; this version of Bob is known as "Slim Bob," and is playable in Tekken Tag Tournament 2, alongside his regular form.
 Bob is also playable in Street Fighter X Tekken, and was playable in the now-defunct games Tekken Revolution and Tekken Mobile, the latter of which also featured a summer-themed variant of the character named Summer Bob.
 Bob returns in Tekken 7, where he enters the tournament to further prove his strength, and defeat Bryan Fury, a person Bob witnesses causing destruction around him.
+Bob returns in Tekken 8 Season 3 as both restauranteur of Bob's Burger, known for its onigiri menu, revealing himself to be a former bail bondsman, and an investigator following Kazuya Mishima's attack at Manhattan Island at the same time he announced the eight tournament.

 Bob practices freestyle karate.
 Daniel Perez at Shacknews notes his "great strength, uncanny speed, and a wide range of attacks," and that it "[makes] him one of the most well-rounded fighters in the Tekken series."
 Due to his combination of speed and power, Scott Baird from Screen Rant described him as one of the "most unfairly overpowered fighting game characters," and noted "his large size giving opponents an easier time hitting him" being his only weakness.
 Slim Bob plays almost exactly the same as his regular counterpart, but is even faster, and has less range.